iuscommunity/sphinx_iuscommunity/_build/html/_sources/pages/IUSvsSoftwareCollections.txt

 .. note:: As of September 24, 2015, `ius.io`_ has replaced this website.
 This
           site will stay up for about 30 days for archive purposes then redirect to the new site.
-The old site code be still be available at the `sphinx_iuscommunity Github repo`_.
+The old site code will remain available at the `sphinx_iuscommunity Github repo`_.

 .. contents::